Concentration and attention problems are very common secondary effects of brain injury.

 It helps if you make your work environment or the place where you spend the most time as distraction-free as possible.

-Keep your desk organized, turn off the TV or radio.
-Use noise-canceling headphones or earplugs when you need to read or focus.
+Keep your desk organized, turn off the TV or radio, and use noise-canceling headphones or earplugs when you need to read or focus.

-These tricks help you avoid overwhelming your brain with too much information and stimulus.
-This leaves you more energy to pay attention for longer.
+These tricks help avoid overwhelming the brain with too much stimulation, which leaves more energy to pay attention.

 2. Start small

-If your attention problems have made it hard for you to focus for more than a few minutes, here’s a helpful tactic: break whatever you are doing into smaller pieces.
+If your attention problems have made it hard for you to focus for more than a few minutes, here’s a helpful tactic: break whatever task you are working on into smaller pieces.

 For example, if you can’t work for 5 hours straight, plan to take a short break every half hour.